Extended hours during Annual Enrollment now - Dec. 7! Enroll or switch today.

 Medicare or someone representing Medicare will only call and ask for personal information in these situations:

 • A Medicare health or drug plan may call you if you’re already a member of the plan.
-The agent who helped you enroll in the plan, such as an advisor from RetireMed, can also call you.
+The agent who helped you enroll in the plan, such as an advisor from RetireMed, could also call you.

-• A customer service representative from 1-800-MEDICARE can call you if you’ve called and left a message or a representative said that someone would call you back.
+• A customer service representative from 1-800-MEDICARE may call you if you’ve called and left a message or a representative said that someone would call you back.

 2. Be wary of “free offers.”

 If someone contacts you with a Medicare offer that sounds too good to be true, it probably is.
-Some scammers may offer free services or equipment, such as genetic testing or durable medical equipment (like walkers or braces) if you provide your Medicare or Social Security information so they can in turn bill Medicare for more expensive services or equipment.
+Some scammers may offer free services or equipment, such as genetic testing or durable medical equipment (like walkers or braces), if you provide your Medicare or Social Security information so they can in turn bill Medicare for more expensive services or equipment.

 Remember that Medicare will never contact you to request personal information except in the specific instances outlined above.